Charles W. Whipple

-Charles W. Whipple (1805, Fort Wayne, Indiana - January 1856) was an American attorney, politician who served as Speaker of the Michigan House of Representatives, and chief justice of the Michigan Supreme Court.
+Charles W. Whipple (1805 - January 1856) was an American attorney, politician who served as Speaker of the Michigan House of Representatives, and chief justice of the Michigan Supreme Court.
 He was the secretary of the Michigan constitutional convention of 1835 and a delegate to the convention of 1850.
 Further, Whipple served as secretary of the second session of the Sixth Legislative Council.

+Personal life

-Whipple's father, Major John Whipple, was an officer during the War of 1812 and served under Mad Anthony Wayne.
+Whipple was born in Fort Wayne, Indiana.
+His father, Major John Whipple, was an officer during the War of 1812 and served under Mad Anthony Wayne.